New York Profs see Points of Agreement

 Fairchild and Bayer show that e-cigarettes are more effective than nicotine replacement therapies for smoking-cessation, and contain no higher levels of toxicants than the trace (harmless) levels in those NRTs.
 They also note that many e-cig users are able to cut down radically on the number of cigarettes smoked, and they see this as a benefit, something staunch opponents are unwilling to countenance, calling out the dreaded “dual use”, and numbering it with cessation failures rather than successes.
 The authors note that most young vapers are already smokers, and that the move from smoking to vaping is a youth trend.

 The authors note that there are substantial points of agreement between proponents and detractors of e-cigs, an amazing novelty in this often vitriolic controversy.
 First, they say, both want regulation for uniform quality.
 Second, both sides agree that e-cigarettes are less harmful than smoking at the individual level.
-“The main concern is how e-cigarettes might shape tobacco use patterns at the population level.”
+“The main concern [of opponents] is how e-cigarettes might shape tobacco use patterns at the population level.”

 The authors note the concern of e-cig detractors about dual use and the possibility of a gateway to smoking for youth.
 Most important, they note, is the detractors' fear that e-cigs will “renormalize smoking”.
-“The fear is that e-cigarettes will allow for reentry of the tobacco cigarette into public view... unravel the gains created by smoke-free... environments.
+“The fear is that e-cigarettes will allow for reentry of the tobacco cigarette into public view... [and] unravel the gains created by smoke-free... environments.

 Fairchild and Bayer call for careful epidemiological study to determine whether the gains will counteract the potential harms.
 “For policy makers the challenge is how to act in the face of uncertainty,” they say.
 Certainly the calm voice of reason trilling down the Hudson seems a preferable alternative to the shrill voices of fear blasting from the Bay.